Last updated on July 31st, 2020

 In reality, the AI or machine learning technology of a photography software is only as good as its code or algorithm.
 It’s also a marketing term in my opinion so don’t get caught up in it.

 Now let’s get into my case study.

-The first image I used was a pelican cleaning itself in the Galapagos Islands.
+The first image I used with Topaz Sharpen AI was a pelican cleaning itself in the Galapagos Islands.
 The background is blurry with another pelican out of focus.

 The pelican is moving and I was partially in the water standing when I took the photo.
 I used a fast shutter speed of 1/4000; so not that much movement.
 Nonetheless, the image and pelican still needed sharpening.
 My autofocus could have been incorrect as well.

 Topaz Sharpen AI has 3 processing modes: sharpen, stabilize, and focus.
 The names kind of speak for themselves on what they’re meant for.